refinedev/refine/documentation/docs/api-reference/core/components/refine-config.md

 There's also a third option, which is to pass an object with the `component` and `path` properties.
 This allows you to customize the path of the list action.

 :::info
-Passing a component or an object to the action will only take effect if the [`RefineRoutes`](#) component is used in the app to render the routes.
+Passing a component or an object to the action will only take effect if the RefineRoutes component from one of the [Router Packages](/docs/packages/documentation/routers/) is used in the app to render the routes.
 :::

 :::caution Legacy Router